instancio/instancio/website/docs/user-guide.md

 #### Creating scopes

-Scopes can be creating using:
+Scopes can be created using:

 - `Select.scope()` static methods in the {{Select}} class
 - `Selector.toScope()` method provided by regular selectors